Respiratory Therapy Technology

 Registered Respiratory Therapist (RRT)

-a respiratory therapist places an oxygen mask on an elderly patient in a hospital bed.
+A respiratory therapist places an oxygen mask on a patient in a hospital setting.

 Overview

-After one year, you can apply for a limited permit through the state medical board.
+After one year in COTC’s respiratory therapist program, you can apply for a limited permit through the state medical board.
 This limited permit allows you to work as a respiratory therapist directly under the supervision of a licensed respiratory therapist where you will gain valuable experience to help you be successful for the remainder of the program and throughout your career.

-Graduates who have successfully completed the program are eligible to sit for the registered respiratory therapist (RRT) credential offered through the National Board for Respiratory Care (NBRC).
+Graduates who have successfully completed the program are eligible to sit for the registered respiratory therapist (RRT) certification offered through the National Board for Respiratory Care (NBRC).

 Future Start Dates